 My Predictions the Future

 And now for a bit of fun!
 Here are my predictions of what will happen (and what what won’t) during my lifetime.
 I am 51 now so let’s assume I will live another 30 years:

-A real Short Stirling wreck will be recovered and restored to museum standard (I don’t think a real one will fly again.
+A real Short Stirling wreck will be recovered and restored to museum standard, but I don’t think a real one will fly again.
 See further down the page for news on a real Stirling replica project.